EMDR vs ART: What’s the Deal?

 About The Author

-With 20 years of experience in the mental health field, Stephanie A. Butler, LMHC-S, NCC, MCAP, helps clients heal what’s underneath perfectionism, anxiety, and emotional burnout.
-She owns Clarity Counseling & Wellness, a private therapy practice located in Shalimar, FL, and provides virtual sessions throughout Florida and New Hampshire.
+With 20 years of experience in the mental health field with expertise in complex trauma, anxiety, & perfectionism, Stephanie A. Butler, LMHC-S, NCC, MCAP, helps clients heal what’s underneath perfectionism, anxiety, and emotional burnout.
+She owns Clarity Counseling & Wellness, a private therapy practice located in Shalimar, FL, and provides in-person sessions and virtual sessions throughout Florida.
 Stephanie specializes in trauma recovery using Accelerated Resolution Therapy (ART).
-Reach out via Stephanie@clarityonthecoast.com or the contact form to set up a free 15-minute consultation.
+Reach out via email at Stephanie@clarityonthecoast.com or the contact form to set up a free 15-minute consultation.

 Previous